IUSmusic/Phantom/README.md

 Each string is treated as its own signal path.
 This enables more precise DSP, cleaner alternate tunings, better harmonization, and far more reliable polyphonic processing than a mixed mono pickup path.

 ### 4. Hardware UI, not app UI
 The control surface is intentionally physical.
-NX Guitar does not present itself as a guitar with a screen attached.
+Phantom does not present itself as a guitar with a screen attached.
 Instead, it uses a dedicated control plate with tactile controls, protected status displays, and single-color illumination suitable for live performance.

 ### 5. Restrained visual language
 The project avoids excessive RGB lighting, large touch displays, and flashy consumer-tech styling.
 The intended character is premium, dark, minimal, mechanical, and stage-safe.